 Common understanding of responsibilities and cost sharing of the monitoring needs

-The management questions and project category components of this framework are well developed through ongoing regional coordination efforts as set forth in Table 1.
-It is clear that many of the objectives and management questions of the fish and wildlife program overlap with those of other regional entities and local, state, federal, and tribal governments.
+The management questions and project category components of this framework are well developed through ongoing regional coordination efforts.
+Many of the objectives and management questions of the fish and wildlife program overlap with those of other regional entities and local, state, federal, and tribal governments.
 The costs of the monitoring and research needed to adequately address these common management questions are more than one program can adequately support or fund.
 Only through the combined efforts of multiple entities can a sufficient level of information be developed to guide these regionally shared resource management decisions through coordinated, standardized, and programmatic approaches to monitoring.

 The components of the research plan that provide support for the development of a regional monitoring framework are its long-term vision and its organization around biological concepts and management questions.
 Several other large-scale planning documents support this approach by identifying similar objectives and priorities.
 Source documents that have contributed to the conceptual foundation of the regional approach include: